 Sage (Salvia) is part of the mint family.
 There are over 900 types.
-Some types (Salvia officinalis and Salvia lavandulifolia) are a common ingredient in many cooking recipes and sometimes used in dietary supplements.
+Some types, such as Salvia officinalis and Salvia lavandulifolia, are a common ingredient in many cooking recipes and sometimes used in dietary supplements.

 Sage has high levels of antioxidants and anti-inflammatory properties.
 It has a long history as a folk remedy for many conditions, but it hasn’t been studied extensively for menopause.